 15. “But in a country like South Africa, it was almost impossible for a man of my birth and colour to fulfil both of those obligations.”
 Mandela acknowledges the systemic barriers faced by individuals of his racial and social background in South Africa.

 16. “I was not born with a hunger to be free.
 I was born free — free in every way that I could know.”
 Mandela reflects on the innate sense of freedom he believes all individuals possess from birth.
 He contrasts this intrinsic freedom with the oppressive conditions imposed by apartheid, suggesting that his desire for independence was not something acquired later in life but rather a natural aspect of his existence.
-This assertion underscores Mandela’s belief in the universality of human rights and the inherent dignity of every individual, regardless of external circumstances.
+The assertion underscores Mandela’s conviction in the universality of human rights and the inherent dignity of every individual, regardless of external circumstances.

 17. “But then I slowly saw that not only was I not free, but my brothers and sisters were not free.
 I saw that it was not ………………………..African National Congress, and that is when the hunger for my own freedom became the greater hunger for the freedom of my people…”